 When Christine went to bed that night, her grandfather's shadow had booked the room.
 She did not have to glance at the window or see the curtains yield before a breeze to know that an old man's solitary pleasure lurked there.
-A pleasure deeply private and separate but connected to her like a guest with a long held reservation arriving in your room at last, a guest you knew would stay.
+A pleasure deeply private and separate but connected to here like a guest with a long held reservation arriving in your room at last, a guest you knew would stay.

-Even now, drifting toward permanent sleep, they don't say it directly.

-Idigay can't help them now.
-Besides each one knows what the other one knows.
-When and where the first lie began.
+Exhausted, drifting toward a maybe permanent sleep, they don't speak of the birth of sin.
+Idagay can't help them with that.
+Besides each one knows what the other one knows: when and where the first lie began.

 Look what I found.
-Christine holds up a tiny sack, then empties its contents on the floor.
-Five jacks and a rubber ball.
-She fans out the five, and fans them out to few for a game so she and takes one ring from each finger to complete the set.
-Heed can't bounce the ball but her fingers are perfect for scooping.
+Christine holds up the cloth sack, then empties it, spilling five jacks and a rubber ball on the floor.
+She collects the five and fans them out.
+Too few for a game, so she takes one ring from each finger